cloudmesh-community/fa18-523-60/paper/paper.md

 Flask-MongoAlchemy is used as a proxy between Python and MongoDB to connect.
 Flask-MongoAlchemy provides an option such as server or database based authentication to connect to MongoDB.
-While the default is set server based, to use database-based authentication, the config value MONGOALCHEMY_SERVER_AUTH parameter must be set to False [@pythonhosted-MongoAlchemy].
+While the default is set server based, to use a database-based authentication, the config value *MONGOALCHEMY_SERVER_AUTH* parameter must be set to *False* [@pythonhosted-MongoAlchemy].
 Flask-MongoEngine is the Flask extension that provides integration with MongoEngine.
 It handles connection management for the apps.
-It can be installed through pip and set up very easily as well.
-The default configuration is set to local host and port 27017, for the custom port and if MongoDB is running on another server the host and port must be explicitly specified in connect strings specified within the *MONGODB_SETTINGS* dictionary with *app.config* along with database username and password in case database authentication is enabled.
-URI style connections are also supported and supply the URI as the host in the *MONGODB_SETTINGS* dictionary with *app.config*.
+It can be installed through *pip* and set up very easily as well.
+The default configuration is set to the local host and port 27017.
+For the custom port and in cases where MongoDB is running on another server, the host and port must be explicitly specified in connect strings within the *MONGODB_SETTINGS* dictionary with *app.config* along with the database username and password, in cases where a database authentication is enabled.
+The URI style connections are also supported and supply the URI as the host in the *MONGODB_SETTINGS* dictionary with *app.config*.
 There are various custom query sets that are available within Flask-Mongoengine that are attached to Mongoengine's default queryset [flask-mongoengine].

 ### Installation